yerakim824/PregMedNet/README.md

 Detailed information about data processing and cohort construction can be found in the Methods section of our paper.

+*In this GitHub repository, we provide a synthetic dataset that mimics the structure of the original data used in the study.*

 ## System Requirements